-The programmer is responsible for ensuring that the Public Relations Department is notified at least eight weeks prior to any scheduled program.
+The programmer is responsible for ensuring that the Communications Department is notified at least eight weeks prior to any scheduled program by entering the program into our event calendar.
 The information provided by the programmer must be sufficient for the creation of any necessary public relations materials.
-The Public Relations Department may refer questions concerning a program to the programmer as necessary.
+The Communications Department may refer questions concerning a program to the programmer as necessary.